Jonathan Wylie is a writer, educator and podcaster. You can hear the audio version of this article, and others, on the Unpacking iOS podcast

 However, it’s not all bad news because Apple have cheaper iPhones that they are also willing to sell you.
-Last year’s iPhone XR, which used to sell for $750 is now only $599.
-The dual camera iPhone 8 Plus, from two years ago, is down to $549, while the venerable iPhone 8 is just $449.
+Last year’s iPhone 11 is now only $599, and if you really want to save some cash, the 2020 iPhone SE is yours for $399.

 Want even more options?
 Apple sells refurbished iPhones that come with new screens, new bodies, and the same one year guarantee as the new devices.
 They are essentially brand new, but they sell out fast, so check their website often.
 My carrier also sells refurbished iPhones.
 Yours might too.
 They are typically devices that people bought and then changed their mind about and returned to the store.
 They come with a very useful discount compared to brand new devices.

 Speaking of carriers, this is also a good place to go if you are shopping for deals.
 Apple might be selling the iPhone 11 at $599, but the chances are good that your carrier is selling if for less, especially if you are in need of an upgrade or are switching plans.

 I'm not going to argue with you.
 The new iPhone is the best iPhone Apple has made.
 However, last year’s iPhones did not turn into bad phones as soon as the new models were released.
 The iPhone 12 and iPhone 12 Pro are obviously going to be better phones than their predecessors, (this is what happens every year), but the jump in performance and quality is probably not as big as you might think.

 Last year's iPhones run the same version of iOS that the new ones runs, and they will continue to get updates for years to come.
 This means the older iPhones already have the majority of the features that are available to the newer phones.
 Last year's models are more than fast enough to get things done, they have the same awesome cameras that Apple eulogized about 12 months ago, and they have the same warranty and reliability that the newest models have.